lanru2001/ansible_automation/README.md

 ansible --version
 ```

+##  Add managed host entries in /etc/hosts file on control node.
+This is only required when you don’t have local DNS server configured.

 Log in as a ansadmin user on master and generate ssh key (on Control node)

 ## Create a private and public key